 There can be no assurance that the above capital or MREL requirements will not adversely affect the Bank's or its subsidiaries' ability to make discretionary payments, or result in the cancellation of such payments (in whole or in part), or require the Bank or such subsidiaries to issue additional securities that qualify as eligible liabilities or regulatory capital, to liquidate assets, to curtail business or to take any other actions, any of which may have adverse effects on the Group's business, financial condition and results of operations.
 Furthermore, an increase in capital or MREL requirements could adversely affect the return on equity and other of the Group's financial results indicators.
-Moreover, the Bank's or the Group's failure to comply with their capital or MREL requirements could have a significant adverse effect on the Group's business, financial condition and results of operations.
+Moreover, the Bank's or the Group's failure to comply with their capital or MREL requirements could have a material adverse effect on the Group's business, financial condition and results of operations.

 Lastly, the Group must also comply with liquidity and funding ratios.
-Several elements of the liquidity coverage ratio (LCR) and net stable financing ratio (NSFR) as introduced by national banking regulators and fulfilled by the Group, may require implementing changes in some of its commercial practices, which could expose the Group to additional expenses (including an increase in compliance expenses), affect the profitability of its activities or otherwise lead to a significant adverse effect on the Group's business, financial condition or results of operations.
-As of 31st March, 2023 and 31st December, 2022, the Group's LCR was 142 per cent. and 159 per cent., respectively (165 per cent. as of 31st December, 2021) and its NSFR was 132 per cent. and 135 per cent., respectively (135 per cent. as of 31st December, 2021).
+Several elements of the liquidity coverage ratio (LCR) and net stable financing ratio (NSFR), as introduced by national banking regulators, have required implementing changes in some of its commercial practices, which have exposed the Group to additional expenses (including an increase in compliance expenses) and affected the profitability of its activities and could result in a material adverse effect on the Group's business, financial condition and results of operations.
+As of 31st March, 2024, 31st December, 2023 and 31st December, 2022, the Group's LCR was 151 per cent., 149 per cent. and 159 per cent., respectively, and its NSFR was 132 per cent., 131 per cent. and 135 per cent., respectively.
 For further information, see "Capital Adequacy, Regulatory Framework and Capitalisation of the Group - Regulatory Framework - Solvency and capital requirements".